alvarotrigo/fullPage.js/README.md

 ###Use extensions
 fullpage.js [provides a set of extensions](http://alvarotrigo.com/fullPage/extensions/) you can use to enhance its default features.
 All of them are listed as [fullpage.js options](https://github.com/alvarotrigo/fullPage.js#options).

-Extensions requires you to use the minified file `jquery.fullpage.extensions.min.js` instead of the usual fullPage.js file (`jquery.fullpage.js`).
+Extensions requires you to use the minified file [`jquery.fullpage.extensions.min.js`](https://github.com/alvarotrigo/fullPage.js/blob/master/dist/jquery.fullpage.extensions.min.js) that is inside the [`dist` folder](https://github.com/alvarotrigo/fullPage.js/tree/master/dist) instead of the usual fullPage.js file (`jquery.fullpage.js` or `jquery.fullpage.min.js`).

-Once you adquire the extension file, you will need to add it before fullPage.js.
-For example:
+Once you adquire the extension file, you will need to add it before fullPage.
+For example, if I want to use the Continuos Horizontal extension, I would have include the extension file and then the extensions version of the fullPage file.

 ```html
 <script type="text/javascript" src="fullpage.continuousHorizontal.min.js"></script>
 <script type="text/javascript" src="fullpage/jquery.fullpage.extensions.min.js"></script>
 ```

-A license key will be required for each extension.
+An activation key and a license key will be required for each extension.
 [See more details about it here](https://github.com/alvarotrigo/fullPage.js/wiki/How-to-activate-a-fullPage.js-extension).

 Then you will be able to use and configure them as explained in [options](https://github.com/alvarotrigo/fullPage.js#options).